amihsan/amihsan/README.md

 - 👯 I’m looking to collaborate on on open source projects

 ### Repositories
-Please visit [amihsan.github.io](//amihsan.github.io) for an organized overview of my repositories.
+Please visit [amihsan.github.io](//amihsan.github.io) to see all of my repositories.